 Mango Chicken Fresh Spring Rolls With Peanut Dipping Sauce

 Sunny mango chicken wrapped in fresh spring rolls are begging to be dipped in that delicious peanut sauce.
 Make them as an appetizer for a party, dinner or healthy lunch.
 Rice paper rolls are easy to assemble homemade and are a fresh, crunchy and healthy recipe.

 For The Fresh Spring Rolls

-- 2 cooked chicken breast I used leftover grilled chicken
+- 2 cooked chicken breasts I used leftover grilled chicken, about 12 ounces

 - 1 mango

 - 2 medium cucumbers

 - 1 avocado optional

 - 1 cup shredded carrot